Private Vaccinations To Protect Your Health

 About the Shingles Vaccination

-This is a live vaccine which contains a weakened form of the chickenpox virus.
-Only one dose is needed to significantly reduce your chances of developing shingles.
+Shingrix is an inactivated vaccine which augments the immune response against the chickenpox virus.
+Two doses are needed to significantly reduce your chances of developing shingles.
 Even if you do go on to develop shingles at some point later, your symptoms are likely to be milder and the illness shorter.

-The NHS makes the shingles vaccination routinely available to people aged 70 and over, however it is possible to have the vaccine anytime from the age of 50.
+The NHS makes the shingles vaccination routinely available to people aged 70 and over, however it is possible to have the vaccine anytime from the age of 50, and from 18yrs if you have immunosuppression.

-The Walcote Practice can provide the shingles vaccination privately to anyone aged 50 or over who wishes to guard against the risk of developing shingles.
+The Walcote Practice can provide the shingles vaccination privately to those who wishes to guard against the risk of developing shingles.
 To book an appointment to receive a private shingles vaccination, please phone 01962 828715.

-The Walcote Practice is able to provide you with the seasonal flu vaccination, available to adults and children for only £15 from late September each year.
+The Walcote Practice is able to provide you with the age appropriate seasonal quadrivalent flu vaccination, available to adults and children, both registered and non registered for £18.50 (no consultation fee applies).
+The flu vaccine is included within our Healthplan.

 The flu is a contagious virus spread by coughs and sneezes.
 Symptoms start suddenly and can be severe, including: